lauft/sqs/README.md

 USAGE
 -----

-SQS can be used to queue task on a single or on multiple hosts.
+SQS can be used to queue tasks on a single or on multiple hosts.
 If used on multiple hosts, the configured directories (see above) have to be accessible under the same path for all hosts!
 As a rule of thumb, absolute path names are preferable to relative path names.